 - The disposition of each parent to provide the child with food, clothing, medical care, education, and other necessary care

 - The love, affection, and emotional ties existing between each parent and the child

 - The emotional needs and developmental level of the child

 - The moral, physical, mental, and emotional fitness of each parent as it relates to their ability to parent the child;

-While Circuit, Chancery, and General Sessions courts handle divorces with children, the Tennessee Juvenile Courts have exclusive jurisdiction over children born out of wedlock, children who are dependent, and neglected and delinquent children.
+While circuit, chancery, and general sessions courts handle divorces with children, the Tennessee Juvenile Courts have exclusive jurisdiction over children born out of wedlock, children who are dependent, and neglected and delinquent children.
 Child support can also be handled by the juvenile courts in Tennessee.
 Juvenile courts deal with a number of issues, such as juvenile delinquency and criminal offenses committed by juveniles, but in the realm of family law, juvenile courts handle cases concerning:

-Juvenile Courts are not open to the public, and all proceedings in Juvenile Court are confidential.
+Juvenile courts are not open to the public, and all proceedings are confidential.

-Our attorneys are experienced litigators that can represent you in a simple, uncontested divorce or a full-blown divorce or parenting plan/custody case that is heading toward a trial.
-If you are dealing with a family law issue in Memphis, the Memphis metropolitan area, West Tennessee, or North Mississippi, contact an attorney at Dowden, Worley, Jewell & Olswing, PLLC.
+Our Memphis family law attorneys are experienced litigators that can represent you in a simple, uncontested divorce or a full-blown divorce or parenting plan/custody case that is heading toward a trial.
+If you are dealing with a family law issue in Memphis, the Memphis metropolitan area, West Tennessee or north Mississippi, contact an attorney at Dowden, Worley, Jewell & Olswing, PLLC.
 Experience is important, and we have that experience.
 We have experience that counts.